garden-rs/garden/doc/src/commands.md

 traversed with no limits by default.

-Specifying a minimum depth will not remove repositories shallower than the specified depth. `--min-depth 1` will not remove repositories in the same directory as the garden file.
+Specifying a minimum depth will not remove repositories shallower than the specified depth.
+For example, `--min-depth 1` will not remove repositories in the same directory as the garden file.

-Specifying a maximum depth will not remove repositories deeper than the specified depth. `--max-depth 0` will not remove repositories in subdirectories below the directory containing the graden file.
+Specifying a maximum depth will not remove repositories deeper than the specified depth.
+For example, `--max-depth 0` will not remove repositories in subdirectories below the directory containing the graden file.

+## Enable scripted usage by answering "yes" to all prompts

     --no-prompt